Digi Communications: Shareholding

+Subscribers

+RCS & RDS is one of the leading providers of mobile telephony services in Romania.
+Below is the evolution of their mobile telephony subscribers over the years:

 Controversy

 In 2012, the operator removed Discovery channels from the grid, motivating that it would have requested too much money for retransmission.
 During public discussions, Digi offered to redistribute all Discovery channels in a separate package, but Discovery refused.
 Only Discovery and TLC returned to the grid in December 2016.

 In 2012, Digi removed the Antena TV Group channels from the satellite television grid following disagreements.
-In 2013, the director of Digi, Ioan Bendei was blackmailed to sign the distribution contract by the director of Antena Group, otherwise he will denounce him for corruption of the television rights of the national football league.
+In 2013, the director of Digi, Ioan Bendei, was blackmailed to sign the distribution contract by the director of Antena Group under threat of being denounced for corruption of the television rights of the national football league.

 The director of Antena Group was sentenced to prison for blackmail.

-After evidence of corruption made public by a journalist in 2013, the directors of Digi and of the Professional Football League were convicted in January 2019.
+After evidence of corruption was made public by a journalist in 2013, the directors of Digi and of the Professional Football League were convicted in January 2019.

 Digi and Antena Group have dropped the litigations in May 2018.

 In Hungary, Digi was excluded from the auction for 5G licenses in 2019, motivating its decision on assumptions and facts that are supposed to happen.
 Digi filed an appeal that was not admitted, then sued NMHH, the regulator of the telecommunications market.
 Meanwhile, the 5G auction has been closed.